Grad Program

 - Pull any existing final marks for grade 10-12 courses already completed with HCOS.

-- Manually enter marks for grade 10-12 courses completed at other schools as reported on the the student’s transcript.
+- Manually enter marks for grade 10-12 courses completed at other schools as reported on the student’s transcript.

 - Manually enter external credits for extracurricular programs the student has completed.